Glacier View Plastic Surgery

 Saline breast implants can develop visible rippling or wrinkling, especially when patients have little existing breast tissue and the implant is placed above the chest muscle.
 This can be corrected by switching to a cohesive gel implant or placing implants behind the muscle, which can help camouflage the implant’s surface.

 Other Visible Distortions

-The “double-bubble” deformity can also occur when implants drop too low in the breast, creating the appearance of 2 breast folds.
-Implants may also sit too high or too far to the sides, creating an unnatural look.
+- Implants sit too high or too far to the sides, creating an unnatural look.

 Our surgeons repair or re-create the implant pocket during revision surgery to correct the implants’ position.

 If a saline implant leaks, it deflates almost immediately.
 This understandably can be upsetting, but the fluid is naturally absorbed by the body without posing any risk.
 A cohesive silicone gel implant that ruptures or cracks is often not noticeable until an imaging test reveals the flaw.
 Because it’s cohesive, the silicone gel doesn’t leak.
-In a case like this, you can exchange the implants or have them removed.
+In a case like this, our surgeons can exchange the implants or remove them.

 We are the only practice in the area to offer the VECTRA® 3D Imaging System to our patients.
 The advanced VECTRA system provides a realistic preview of potential results of breast enhancement, body contouring, and facial rejuvenation procedures.

 Because revision surgery is more complex than an initial breast augmentation procedure, it involves a specific expertise in surgical techniques.
 At Glacier View Plastic Surgery, both Drs.
 Spring and Hromadka have the advanced training needed to produce successful outcomes and correct for unsatisfactory results.

 The specific nature of your revision surgery depends on the reason for having the procedure, but it will generally involve one or more of these approaches: